Creating a New Transportation Plan

 It will take over a year to develop and adopt the new plan.
 Along the way, there will be several opportunities for the public to get involved in the transportation planning process.
 You will find these opportunities listed below.
 Towards the conclusion of the process, the full draft plan, as well as collected public feedback, will be presented at a public hearing (in early 2022).
 After the public hearing, the Policy Committee will vote on whether to adopt the transportation plan for the region.

 Status updates and how you can participate now!

 - Happening now!
-The public can tune in to virtual committee meetings and working group sessions to learn about the latest work efforts and progress.
-A list of meetings, with instructions on how to join, is listed on our homepage.
-Look under “Join a Virtual Meeting” which is located just below the large homepage picture.
-You can also view the calendar of events to find information on all FAMPO meetings.
+The public is encouraged to attend committee meetings to learn about the latest work efforts and progress.
+View the calendar of events to find information on all FAMPO meetings.
 There’s also a calendar at the bottom of this page.
 All committee meetings are open to the public and have time for public comment.
 Topics that you may hear discussed at these meetings include efforts to collect data, project lists, funding sources, and more.
 Note: during committee meetings, you will hear other transportation topics discussed.
 The meeting agenda will highlight when the long-range plan will be discussed.
 Links to meeting agendas are included in the meeting joining instructions.

 - Use the buttons below to follow us on social media and share this information.